Humaxx/OpenSkin-Designer/README.md

 * Updated language-files
 * After opening the skin, the main node is displayed in the code editor
 * Bugfix: Notification about unsafed changes, hasn't work in every case
+### 3.2.6.2 by Humax
+* Fixed the display of the error display of the code view